MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 <br/>

-A **Variant** containing an array requires 12 bytes more than the array alone.

 > [!NOTE]
 > [LongPtr](longptr-data-type.md) is not a true data type because it transforms to a [Long](long-data-type.md) in 32-bit environments, or a [LongLong](longlong-data-type.md) in 64-bit environments. **LongPtr** should be used to represent pointer and handle values in [Declare statements](declare-statement.md) and enables writing portable code that can run in both 32-bit and 64-bit environments.